algolia/algoliasearch-rails/README.md

 #### Auto-indexing & asynchronism

 Each time a record is saved; it will be - asynchronously - indexed.
 On the other hand, each time a record is destroyed, it will be - asynchronously - removed from the index.
+That means that a network call with the ADD/DELETE operation is sent **synchronously** to the Algolia API but then the engine will **asynchronously** process the operation (so if you do a search just after, the results may not reflect it yet).

 You can disable auto-indexing and auto-removing setting the following options: